 Change the culture

 DevOps requires collaboration, transparency, trust, and empathy.
 If your organization is one of the rare ones where these qualities are already established, it should be fairly easy for your teams to adopt DevOps practices.
 If not, some effort will be required to develop these qualities.
 The most common organizational structures are siloed, meaning different teams have separate areas of ownership and responsibility and there is minimal cross-team communication or collaboration.
-For DevOps to succeed, these barriers must be eliminated.
+For DevOps to succeed, these barriers must be eliminated by adopting the "you build it, you run it" practice.
 This doesn’t mean there aren’t people or teams who specialize, only that the lines of communication and collaboration between teams are open and used.
-Read more building your team culture.
+Read more on building your team culture.

 Honing your DevOps practices is an ongoing journey.
 Focus on the people and processes as you start your DevOps transformation, and incorporate advanced tooling, integration, and feature functionality as you become a mature team.